 Step 1 — Define the problem with precision

-• Vague: "Freelancers need better invoicing." — won't work
+• Vague: “Freelancers need better invoicing.”
+This will not work.

-The precision of this sentence directly determines the quality of your Lovable prompt, your landing page, and your product.
 Spend an hour here before moving on.
-Use Claude to pressure-test your problem statement: paste it in and ask "what's wrong with this problem statement and how would you make it more specific?"
+Use Claude to pressure-test the statement: paste it in and ask “what is wrong with this and how would you make it more falsifiable?”
+Claude will catch where you assumed something without evidence.
+That is the part Lovable will build wrong.

 Step 2 — Validate before building anything